-More drug bust and problem still there
+More drug busts and problem still there

 In following the drug bust across Canada for the last year It can be estimated that there is a major drug bust at least 3 to 5 times every week.
 This has been observed; just try it yourself, make your Google alert send all news on drug busts across Canada and you will see the pride in Police officers, and sergeants and other officials from Vancouver to St-John’s Newfoundland.
-What doesn’t appear to make much sense is, if there is this many drug trafficking bust across our country every year, it would seem that this statistic should be decreasing not increasing.
+What doesn’t appear to make much sense is, if there are this many drug trafficking busts across our country every year, it would seem that this statistic should be decreasing not increasing.

 The truth is, drug trafficking is only a latter part of the problem, the core of the drug problem is the individual; what makes a person want to do drugs in the first place?
 Why would anyone want to poison themselves?
 What causes drug addiction?
 These are the real questions that should be answered.
-Drugs are just a physical substance and do absolutely nothing on their own.
+Drugs are just physical substances and do absolutely nothing on their own.
 You can put a pound of cocaine on a table and watch it for days on end, and nothing and nobody will get high.
 But once you include a person in the equation, especially a person who possibly just got served his notice for a divorce, or was just told he is being laid off, or maybe he or she just found out their closest relative just died.
 Now you have a reason that the pound of cocaine will be of any use.

 People do drugs to rid themselves of some unwanted personal condition when other attempts to handle their problem have failed, sooner or later people will find that drugs or alcohol will mask the condition temporarily at which point more drugs are required, and thus the cycle of addiction, and the resulting billion-dollar industry.

 The only way to beat addiction is with professional help from those in the field that know what to do.
 Call 1 877-909-3636